-As that world becomes more digital, it’s Comcast’s goal to ensure that everyone can participate and excel in today’s society.
+As the world becomes more digital, it’s Comcast’s goal to ensure that everyone can participate and excel in today’s society.
 We have been committed to creating and supporting digital equity within the communities we serve for more than 10 years.
 In 2022, Comcast will invest nearly $1 million in Washington to advance digital equity and promote diversity, equity, and inclusion throughout the state.

 Connecting people to the internet and the online resources it provides are critical priorities for Comcast.
 The gap between people who benefit from using online resources and those who are not is called the digital divide, and it exists in underserved communities throughout Washington state.
 For over a decade, we’ve worked hard to address this challenge and have connected more than 160,000 households in Washington to high-speed Internet at home, many for the first time, through our Internet Essentials program.